-The Research on Research project involves working on a range of projects aimed at understanding and redressing the reproducibility crisis.
+The meta-research project involves working on a range of projects aimed at understanding and redressing the reproducibility crisis.
 I am specifically interested in trying to improve reproducibility in ecology and related fields.
 At the Ecological Society of America 2017 conference Ashley Barnett and I presented a poster on the rates of questionable research practices in Ecology and Evolutionary Biology.
 The paper will hopefully be in the literature before too long but in the mean time, the headline is that we use questionable research practices a lot….but that’s the same as psychology researchers.
 The next thing on my list is working out how successful the Transparency and Openness Protocol (TOP) guidelines have been in increasing the openness of publications.

 Other research interests